lucastr98/-asl_hash_trie_join/README.md

-# Advanced Systems Lab - Team 34
+# Advanced Systems Lab - Optimizing Worst-Case Optimal Joins

-## Problem Description
-We're implementing and optimizing the algorithms described in the paper [Combining Worst-Case Optimal and Traditional Binary Join Processing](https://db.in.tum.de/~freitag/papers/p1891-freitag.pdf).
+In a team of four we implemented and optimized the algorithms described in the paper [Combining Worst-Case Optimal and Traditional Binary Join Processing](https://db.in.tum.de/~freitag/papers/p1891-freitag.pdf).
+I mainly focused on algorithms 2 & 3 and therefore only kept that part in this repo.
+For more details about the optimizations have a look at the report (`./report.pdf`).

 ## Build
 ### Hash Trie Join